lcaballero/MiniPack/README.md

 Running the `bootstrap.ps1` will add the environment variables `MP_HOME`, `MP_BUILD`, and `MP_PKGS` setting them to the defaults.
 The defaults will be the absolute path of . when the script ran from the directory where this project was cloned to.
 I personally like C:\LocalNugetFeed\.
+It will also add a C:\LocalNugetFeed\Nupkgs where generated packages will be stored.

 ## TODO

-* Add support for error logging to a file
+* Add support for error logging to a file.
-* Add support for content directory and such
+* Add support for content directory and such.
+* Add some support links to this README.
-* ....
-I'm sure there are other things missing
+* ...
+I'm sure there are other things missing.